ccauet/ccauet.github.io/cv/index.md

 > ### Public Outreach

-Local organiser of the 2014 [International Masterclasses -- hands on particle physics](http://www.physicsmasterclasses.org) for high school students at the TU Dortmund University
+Local organiser of the 2014 [International Masterclasses -- hands on particle physics](http://www.physicsmasterclasses.org) for high school students at TU Dortmund University